petzku/Aegisub-Scripts/README.md

 ## Libraries

+These should be placed in your Aegisub automation folder in `include/petzku/*`, e.g. `automation/include/petzku/util.moon`.

 ### Util

 Generic utilities for my stuff.
 Expect most scripts to require this fairly soon in the future.